The Legal Difference Between a Fitness Contractor and an Employee

 With this in mind, when hiring your dream team, should you hire them as independent contractors or employees?
 This is one of the most common and important agreements you’ll make in your business.

 This is a problem because the CRA, IRS, or relevant tax authority has a vested interest in ensuring that if you have employees, you’re paying the related state taxes.
-The laws which explicitly protect employees don’t impact or protect independent contractors.
+The laws that explicitly protect employees don’t impact or protect independent contractors.

-Misclassifying your workers can lead you to face significant penalties and fines as well as back taxes for all the years of misclassification, plus interest.
+Misclassifying your workers can lead you to face significant penalties and fines, as well as back taxes for all the years of misclassification, plus interest.
 Sadly, I have seen this drive more than one of my clients bankrupt.

 What’s the difference between an independent contractor and an employee?